AgnosPCB/documentation/docs/how_to/Barcode_reader.md

 ![Errors detected](../assets/barcode-errors.png){.center}

 The code will be shown in the rectangle and in the REFERENCE name in the top left side.
-The Make sure the barcode has been read before proceeding with the inspection.
+Make sure the barcode has been read before proceeding with the inspection.

 Once the REFERENCE is loaded, proceed with the inspection by taking a picture of the UUI.
 The UUI's barcode will be read automatically in the same area of the REFERENCE's barcode.